leebickmtu/remote_pwr/README.md

 Intended to be used over SSH to control the power state of a desktop computer.

-Includes EAGLE board schematic for a RPi HAT which the computer's front panel header connect to.
+Includes EAGLE board schematic for a RPi Zero HAT which the computer's front panel header connect to.
 And python scripts which can then be executed on the RPi to query/change the power state of the connected computer.

 EAGLE board and schematic
 --------